N0-C0M/Serenada/serenada_protocol_v1.md

 **Client behavior**
 - Store `sid`, `cid`, and `turnToken`.
-- Immediately fetch ICE servers using the `turnToken` via `X-Turn-Token` header.
+- Immediately fetch ICE servers using the `turnToken` via the `token` query param on `/api/turn-credentials`.
 - If another participant is already present, proceed to WebRTC negotiation using the rules in section 5.

 ---